mclu/DNA_Crohn/README.md

 ```

 ## Remark
-The repo is  revised work of the course [Stats506 Computational Methods and Tools in Statistics](https://jbhender.github.io/Stats506/F19/index.html) taught by Dr. Henderson.
+The repo is a revised work of the course [Stats506 Computational Methods and Tools in Statistics](https://jbhender.github.io/Stats506/F19/index.html) taught by Dr. Henderson.